-In order to understand audio equalization, it’s imperative that we understand the filters that largely make up EQ.
+To understand audio equalization, it’s imperative that we understand the filters that largely makeup EQ.

 As I began writing this section, I came to realize how deep and complex the study of electronic filters can be.
 For the sake of keeping the length of this article short and focusing more on EQ rather than filter theory, I’ll cover the most important filter types in some detail; briefly mention noteworthy filter styles/types, and link to more detailed articles when appropriate.

 Before we get into our discussion on filters, let’s go over some “housekeeping” definitions.

 Stopband: the stopband of a filter refers to the frequency range(s) the filter effectively filters out.
 A stopband attenuation level is generally set, and any frequencies at or beyond this level (typically measured in -dB) are considered in the stopband.
 Some filters will have a flatline stopband or stopbands with their own stopband cutoff frequencies with other filters roll-off to infinity.

 Transition Band: the transition band(s) of a filter are the frequency range(s) between the passband and stopband limits.

 Roll-Off/Slope: the roll-off (sometimes called the slope or skirt) of a filter is the rate at which attenuation happens in the transition band(s).
 Roll-off is generally defined as decibels for octave (dB/octave) or decibels per decade (dB/decade).

 Octave: an octave up refers to a doubling of frequency, and an octave down refers to a halving of frequency.

 Decade: a decade up refers to a tenfold increase of frequency, and an octave down refers to a tenfold decrease of frequency.